 Fourteen-year-old Mahesh is gauche and awkward in social situations.
-He slouches while walking and sits with elbows on tables, and has the nervous habit of biting his nails.
+He slouches while walking and sits with elbows on the table, and has the nervous habit of biting his nails.
 He mumbles to himself staring at the floor instead of making eye contact and answering his teacher.
 He has few friends as he is poor in communication.
 He is intelligent but loses out because he is unable to write fluently in English.
 His low self-confidence does not let him take part in school activities.

 If you are a teacher, it would not be difficult for you to point out a Mahesh in your class and identify his problem.
 He is like a diamond who needs to be polished to shine (read succeed) in life.
 That is what soft skills do.
-They smoothen the rough edges of a person and help him succeed in relationships, academics, profession and life in general.
+They smoothen the rough edges of a person and help him succeed in relationships, academics, profession, and life in general.

-A more rigorous definition of soft skills, offered by Wikipedia is: Soft skills is a sociological term relating to a person's ‘EQ’ (Emotional Intelligence Quotient).
-They are a cluster of social graces, communication, language, personal habits, friendliness, and optimism that characterise relationships with other people.
-Soft skills complement hard skills (part of a person’s IQ), which are the occupational requirements of a job and many other activities.
+A more rigorous definition of soft skills, offered by Wikipedia is: Soft skills is a sociological term relating to a person's 'EQ' (Emotional Intelligence Quotient).
+They are a cluster of social graces, communication, language, personal habits, friendliness, and optimism that characterize relationships with other people.
+Soft skills complement hard skills (part of a person's IQ), which are the occupational requirements of a job and many other activities.

 In other words, while hard skills refer to technical and academic skills, soft skills refer to wide-ranging personal and interpersonal skills which are intangible and difficult to define, observe and measure.

 In a number of professions (the hospitality industry is just one), soft skills may be more important than hard skills.
-That’s why soft skills are increasingly sought out by employers in addition to standard qualifications.
-While soft skills training is quite common in the corporate sector and in college, the need for such training at the school level has not been recognised as important.
+That's why soft skills are increasingly sought out by employers in addition to standard qualifications.
+While soft skills training is quite common in the corporate sector and college, the need for such training at the school level has not been recognized as important.
 Even for college students, the training is imparted as a crash course just before they face placement interviews.

 While the two terms life skills and soft skills are often used interchangeably, soft skills are in fact a subset of life skills, which is a broader concept.

-Kirtanya Krishnamurthy, chief trainer and CEO of MindFresh Training, makes this distinction between both sets of skills: “Soft skills pertain to the outside world and include communication and manners.
+Kirtanya Krishnamurthy, chief trainer, and CEO of MindFresh Training makes this distinction between both sets of skills: "Soft skills pertain to the outside world and include communication and manners.
 Along with picking up soft skills, it is important to imbibe life skills that deal with the inner world and shape a healthy mind, relationships and attitudes.
-For example, if soft skills make up the fancy building that you see on the road, life skills are the necessary foundation for it.”
+For example, if soft skills make up the fancy building that you see on the road, life skills are the necessary foundation for it."

 Media and social networks: The world has shrunk thanks to social networks and media.
-Life skills and soft skills gain importance in today's world with our children being bombarded by so many unrealistic messages from films, social networks and peers.
-Apart from academics, children should be taught how to deal with life, emotions and relationships, and express themselves appropriately, Kirtanya asserts.
+Life skills and soft skills gain importance in today's world with our children being bombarded by so many unrealistic messages from films, social networks, and peers.
+Apart from academics, children should be taught how to deal with life, emotions, and relationships, and express themselves appropriately, Kirtanya asserts.

 Global recommendations: The World Health Organization and UNICEF outline a module of ten skills to be incorporated as part of mainstream academic education in schools worldwide.
 These include life skills like self-awareness, decision making, problem-solving, creative thinking, critical thinking, empathy, coping with emotions and stress; and soft skills like communication and interpersonal skills.

 The employability factor: Sumanto Ghosh, vice-president, education and training, International Institute of Training & Management (IITM), Kolkata, feels that confident, balanced human beings are needed in the workforce, not just candidates with a bunch of certificates.
 He reveals a disturbing reality.
-“Only about 25 per cent of the total students graduating from the various colleges in India are employable!
-Students with soft skills turn out to be better performers at jobs and are more employable.”
+"Only about 25 percent of the total students graduating from the various colleges in India are employable!
+Students with soft skills turn out to be better performers at jobs and are more employable."

 Dr Nirmala Kannan, CEO of Arrul Jothee, a soft skills training institution, agrees that there is a problem.
 "I have come across many students who are eliminated in the final round of interviews in spite of good academic scores and domain knowledge.
 The reason is a lack of soft skills.
 Even if they are hired, they require rigorous and expensive training before they start functioning in their respective roles."

-Why schools have a responsibility: Life skills being subtle, involve the development of personality, and are often learnt experientially, as the growing child faces certain situations.
-The school is the child’s second home, owing to the time spent there.
-Situations need to be ‘created’ in school for the child to experience and learn these life skills.
-Soft skills, on the other hand, are more governed by ‘rules’, involving specific instructions and tools.
+Why schools have a responsibility: Life skills being subtle, involve the development of personality, and are often learned experientially, as the growing child faces certain situations.
+The school is the child's second home, owing to the time spent there.
+Situations need to be 'created' in school for the child to experience and learn these life skills.
+Soft skills, on the other hand, are more governed by 'rules', involving specific instructions and tools.
 They can be easily taught to a child.

 Academic performance: Soft skills trainer Anuradha Kumar says that it is vital to introduce soft skills at the school level.
 "When the child learns how to communicate clearly, he not only gains considerable confidence, but his academic performance is also considerably improved," she says.

 Help in adjustment: Moreover, if children pick up soft skills in the school itself, it will help them deal with authority figures in school and peers who may sometimes indulge in teasing and bullying.
-They will also have an easier time navigating college life, which requires independence, confidence and sound interpersonal skills.
+They will also have an easier time navigating college life, which requires independence, confidence, and sound interpersonal skills.